 While I was filtering water, Quoi and Dylan passed.
 I caught up with them a mile later at a road crossing, where there was trail magic.
 J-man, who hiked the PCT last year, was parked at the trailhead in his van, with sodas.
 His van also served as a nice respite from the wind, which was increasing in strength.
 The four of us chatted for probably an hour, when I pointed out that sunset was in an hour and we should probably get going.

-We hiked for another mile, and found a relatively protected campsite not listed in the guidebook, it the idea was presented to go another half mile further to a stream crossing that supposedly also had several campsites.
-We pushed on, but when we got there, we found no evidence of any campsites there.
-While we could take our chances and push on further, we opted to go back to the campsite we had just passed up.
+We hiked for another mile, and found a relatively protected campsite not listed in the guidebook.
+The idea was presented to go another half mile further to a stream crossing that supposedly also had several campsites, and we decided to push on.
+When we got there, however, we found no evidence of any campsites.
+We briefly considered taking our chances and pushing on further, but decided to go back to the campsite we had just passed up.
 I dislike having to hike backwards, but in this case, it was our best option.

 Today was my first day over 20 miles, and if it weren’t for three longer-than-expected breaks, it could have been a much longer day.